The Garage (London)

 In 1993, the building was officially reopened as the Garage with Pulp being the first big name to play the venue in May 1993.
 The venue was renamed the Garage by Mean Fiddler, after the Lex Garage which was once next door.
 In 2007 it was taken over by MAMA & Company.
-Jazz Cafe and Borderline were also included in the acquisition, incorporating them in to the MAMA Group's estate from August.
+Jazz Cafe and The Borderline were also included in the acquisition, incorporating them in to the MAMA Group's estate from August.

 In June 2009, the Garage was relaunched as the Relentless Garage with joint naming rights with Relentless Energy Drinks.It was taken over by DHP Family in 2016.
-This led to a complete revamp of the whole venue in March 2017 to create an all day bar as well as an intimate 100 capacity venue, Thousand Island, upstairs.
+This led to a complete revamp of the whole venue in March 2017 to create an all day bar as well as an intimate 150 capacity venue, The Grace, upstairs.
 A new layout, bar, sound and lighting system for the Garage was also added.

 The Garage has had acts such as Harry Styles, Jack White, Alt-J, Mystery Jets, Rina Sawayama, Jax Jones, Tory Lanez, the Rifles and War Child’s 25th anniversary shows in performance.